SteveKennyUK/the-anvil-metal-pub/README.md

     - The design will broadly follow the 'rule of thirds' to provide a visually comforting experience to the user.
 Where appropriate, sections will be divided into thirds or one-third to two-thirds ratios.
     - Sizings of elements will be balanced and proportional to again improve the visual comfort of the site.
 Where appropriate, widths and heights will be sized in multiples of 150px.
     - Layouts will be responsive to different screen sizes, particularly as many users will be expected to view the site on mobile devices.
 Consequently, the layout will change according to media size e.g. three horizontal columns on a desktop may become three vertical columns on a mobile phone.

 -   #### Colour Scheme
     - The colour scheme for this site is very important in making the user feel immediately comfortable.
 Heavy metal music is synonymous with dark colours, with album covers and clothing most often a black background with lighter text.
 Users will expect such colours and this will be consistent with previous user experiences.
     - The headers and footers will be white copy on a black background.
-Deep purple will also be used, chosen for its visuals and for it also being the name of a pioneering heavy metal band.
+Deep purple will also be used, chosen for its visuals and for it also being the name of a pioneering British rock/heavy metal band.
 These will be complemented by lighter grey, yellow and orange tones for text and buttons.
     - The main colours will be

       #000 - Black